Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

-The baseline estimate was revised from 64.3% (2007) to 68.1% (2007).
+In 2013, the original baseline estimate was revised from 64.3% (2007) to 68.1% (2007).
 The former estimate was submitted as preliminary data.
 The latter estimate reflects the final national estimate.
 The target was not revised.

 Additional resources about the objective.

 This hyperlink will direct you to a non-governmental Website or application.